Pie98/Serie_A/README.md

 - **model_experiments:** This folder stores the models created during experimentation.

-- **notebooks:** In this directory, you'll find supporting Jupyter notebooks useful for testing.
+- **notebooks:** In this directory you'll find Jupyter notebooks useful for testing.

 - **Refreshing_odds:** This folder contains scripts for updating match odds and generating predictions for upcoming matches.

-- **results:** Here, certain results obtained during the model training phase are saved.
+- **results:** Here are saved certain results obtained during the model training phase.

-- **transformers:** The necessary column transformers for evaluating new matches are saved in this directory.
+- **transformers:** In this directory we can find the necessary column transformers for evaluating new matches.